Title-1

 What Ohio’s ORC 3324 and OAC 3301-51-15 Require

-Ohio’s gifted education framework is governed by Ohio Revised Code Chapter 3324 (identification requirements) and Ohio Administrative Code 3301-51-15 (operating standards), which was significantly revised effective July 1, 2025 with increased protections for minorities, economically disadvantaged students, English learners, and students with disabilities.
+Ohio’s gifted education framework is governed by Ohio Revised Code Chapter 3324 (identification requirements) and Ohio Administrative Code 3301-51-15 (operating standards), which was significantly revised effective July 1, 2025 with strengthened protections for minorities, economically disadvantaged students, English Learners, and students with disabilities.

 Under ORC 3324.03, Ohio identifies gifted students in four categories using state-approved assessments: